deeplearning540/deeplearning540.github.io/_sources/lesson02/content.rst.txt

 * understand that unsupervised training does not require ground truth data labels
 * identify problems that are not backed up by a model (apply ML to fit an arbitrary model)
 * relate nearest neighbor clustering to an algorithm in `sklearn`
+* examine a data set and search for features that show a clear separation between samples
-* examine a dataset and search for features that show a clear separation between samples
+* examine a data set and search for features that show a clear separation between samples
-* argue in favor of clustering for a provided dataset, e.g. if simple decision boundaries are sufficient
+* argue in favor of clustering for a provided data set, e.g. if simple decision boundaries are sufficient

 Content